 $ man duc

-Duc is simple yet useful disk usage viewer.
+Duc is simple yet useful Linux disk usage viewer.
 If you want to quickly and easily know which files/directories are eating up your disk space, Duc might be a good choice.
 What are you waiting for?
 Go get this tool already, scan your filesystem and get rid of unused files/directories.